FirelyTeam/firely-docs-firely-server/compliance/igs.rst

 ===============================

 All of the following FHIR Implementation Guides have been verified by Firely to work out-of-the-box with Firely Server.
-Conformance to these ImplementationGuides, more specifically their corresponding CapabilityStatements, is usually listed in `CapabilityStatement.instantiates <https://www.hl7.org/fhir/r4/capabilitystatement-definitions.html#CapabilityStatement.instantiates>`_.
+Conformance to these Implementation Guides, more specifically their corresponding Capability Statements, is usually listed in `CapabilityStatement.instantiates <https://www.hl7.org/fhir/r4/capabilitystatement-definitions.html#CapabilityStatement.instantiates>`_.

 .. _smart_app_launch_ig: